equalitie/Caislean/doc/security.md

 the root of the repository as an empty TLS CA tree, as it notably contains a pre-configured `openssl.cnf` file.

-The CA public certificate, the server certificate and private key and the Diffie-Hellmann parameters are pushed to the server by the `tls` role.
+The CA public certificate, the server certificate and private key, and the Diffie-Hellmann parameters are pushed to the server by the `tls` role.
 These files are subsequently needed by all TLS-enabled services (Nginx, Postfix, Prosody, etc.).